taylor-vann/lit-deno/README.md

 export { MyDenoElement };
 ```

+Checkout the [docs](https://github.com/taylor-vann/lit-deno/docs/) for a similar
+[example](https://taylor-vann.github.io/lit-deno) of using Lit with Deno.

-Visit the [lit dev docs](https://lit.dev/docs/) to learn more about the amazing
+And don't forget to visit the [lit docs](https://lit.dev/docs/) to learn more
-features Lit provides out of the box.
+about the features Lit provides out of the box.

 ## What about CSS?

-Lit has its own [extensive tooling](https://lit.dev/docs/components/styles/) for
+Lit has [extensive tooling](https://lit.dev/docs/components/styles/) for styles.
-CSS.

 Try [SheetCake]() with Lit if a more modular approach is required.